boormat/cloud9/README.md

 ## Installation and Usage

 If installing on Windows, please refer to [Installation on Windows](##installation-on-windows-experimental).
+If installing on Ubuntu 12.04, please refer to [Installation on Ubuntu](##installation-on-ubuntu).

 Requirements: